 The first place I ran across this recipe was years ago in Mollie Katzen’s Moosewood Cookbook, but I somehow never got around to making it.
-This week’s Vegetable Husband delivery had so many of the ingredients, though, it was totally time!
-Most of the recipes called for some things I didn’t have, so the recipe below is adapted from this one at Bajan Scent.
+This week’s Vegetable Husband CSA delivery had so many of the ingredients, though, it was totally time!

 - 4 cloves garlic, minced

-- 2 c tomatoes (any sort will do!), chopped
+- 2 cups tomatoes (any sort will do!), chopped

 - 2 potatoes, diced

 - 1 teaspoon ginger powder

 - pinch of cayenne pepper

 - 1 teaspoon salt